martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 implementations need to be aware of the potential for confusion about the state of a connection.

-The presence of absence of a validated client certificate can change during the processing of a request, potentially multiple times.
+The presence or absence of a validated client certificate can change during the processing of a request, potentially multiple times.
 A server that uses reactive certificate authentication needs to be prepared to reevaluate the authorization state of a request as the set of certificates changes.